francescomucio/open-transformation-specification/versions/v0.2.0/transformation-specification.md

 ## OTS Module Structure

-An OTS Module is a YAML or JSON document that can contain one or more transformations.
+An OTS Module is a YAML or JSON document that can contain one or more OTS Artifacts (transformations, UDF Definitions, and Test Definitions).
 Below is the complete structure:

 ### Complete OTS Module Structure